 MS in Statistics

 The Master of Science (MS) in Statistics degree program is intended to prepare students for careers as statisticians or for entry into a PhD program in Statistics.
 A student entering with the minimum requirements should expect to take two years to complete the program.
-Students entering the program with a stronger background in statistics may be able to complete the program in three or even two semesters.
+Students entering the program with a stronger background in statistics may be able to complete the program in three semesters.

 Admission Requirements